lucasjinreal/TrafficLightsDetection/README.md

 ### SSD Traffic Lights Detection

+*update*:

+Now we have a more advanced implementation for traffic light detection, the source codes can be found at **strangeai.pro**: http://strangeai.pro/aicodes_detail.html?id=26

+it's more accurate, more faster, and more robustic in traffic light detection, also need fewer memory usage.

 ### Prepare Data

 This step is the same as my previous repo kitti_ssd, train kitti dataset on ssd, this repo using dataset is LISA, a traffic light detection dataset.
 As the same of previous, we get `Images` and `Label` folder which contains all images and labels, one image reflect on **same named** label file, in `./data` folder we have a script `gen_all_labels.sh` to generate same named label files contains nothing, just in case some images has no label bound box, this may cause unable to train SSD.

 ### Generate lmdb data